 “We helped to sustain the natural environment of the beautiful place we live in.
 I am glad we got the privilege to learn more outside of the classroom, it was actually a lot of fun,” said Lyndsey Walker-Lee, one of the students on the field trip.

 About 14 students and several teachers, including science teacher Dawn Tillett, spent the morning at Festival Park.
 The students also had the chance to learn about and observe components of a living shoreline project in place around the park as well as take some water quality readings.
+The Outer Banks Community Foundation contributed support for these environmental educational experiences.

 Check out photos from these activities below: